cyclus/cyclus/news/conda_fix.rst

 **Fixed:** None
-- `boost/uuid/sha1.hpp` include now varies according to the Boost version installed du to its deprecation in boost > 1.67
+- `boost/uuid/sha1.hpp` include now varies according to the Boost version installed due to its deprecation in boost > 1.67

 **Security:** None